ejoubaud/cypress-browser-extension-plugin/README.md

 const loadExtensions = require('cypress-browser-extension-plugin');
 on('before:browser:launch', function(browser = {}, args) (
   return loadExtensions(
-    /path/to/ext1, // alias defaults to myExtension
+    '/path/to/ext1', // alias defaults to myExtension
-    // all exts but the first one need their own alias { source: '/path/to/ext2', alias: 'ext2' },
+    // all exts need their own alias (at most one can have the default alias) { source: '/path/to/ext2', alias: 'ext2' },
     { source: '/path/to/ext3', alias: 'ext3' },
   )(browser, args);